MarionC749/LIDA-Footfall-Bradford2025/README.md

 The feature importance of the model predictor variables is investigated.

+#### 6) Cross-Validated SHAP for Feature Importance

+The feature importance of the model predictor variables is investigated using SHAP.

-#### 6) Using Model Forecast to Evaluate Events
+#### 7) Using Model Forecast to Evaluate Events

-The final model is used to predict footfall in 2025, and compare these predictions to actual footfall values, allowing to calculate the change in footfall that would otherwise been predicted in 2025.
+The final model is used to quantify the change in footfall that would otherwise been predicted in 2025.

 ## Other Work Included ℹ️

 The `Other Notebooks` folder includes other notebooks which were not part of the final analysis but contributed to the project work.
 * `Footfall Insights` folder contains 3 notebooks which were built to create various insights for different stakeholders (NCDO and Bradford 2025)
 * `SARIMAX Attempt` folder contains the notebooks used to try building a SARIMA model to predict footfall in 2025.
-The analysis was not used in the end as the performance of the Random Forest Regression was better and more approaprite to incorporate footfall in different locations.
+The analysis was not used in the end as the performance of the Random Forest Regression was better and more appropriate to incorporate footfall from different locations.

 ## Acknowledgments 🤝